MakoWish/Faitour/README.md

 * Change services like RPC, RDP, MSSQL, MySQL, and PostgreSQL to be less of emulators and more just fingerprint spoofers.
 * Create and submit Elastic Agent integration for official release.
 * Create sample Elastic Security detection rules for alerting on honeypot triggers.

+## Donations

+Do you like this project?
+Consider a small donation.
+I currently only have Patreon, but the link may be found in [FUNDING.yml](.github/FUNDING.yml)